Skip to Content

 This treatment:

-• Uses Botox brand botulinum toxin injections.
+• Uses Botox brand botulinum toxin injections to temporarily reduce the amount of sweat produced.

 • Seems effective as a temporary hyperhidrosis management protocol.